DuaelFr/cec/sites/all/modules/nice_menus/README.txt

 Currently maintained by: Addison Berry (add1sun)

-Orginally created by: Jake Gordon (jakeg) http://drupal.org/user/15674/contact and http://www.jakeg.co.uk/
+Originally created by: Jake Gordon (jakeg) http://drupal.org/user/15674/contact and http://www.jakeg.co.uk/

 This module makes it easy to add dropdown and flyout menus,